Bishkek to Ashgabat

 No additional cancellation fees apply for this Bishkek to Ashgabat tour.
 You can cancel the tour up to 58 days prior departure and avoid paying the full amount, but your deposit paid is non-refundable.
 No refund applies for cancellations within 57 days of departure.

 Travel InsuranceBishkek to Ashgabat tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
-We recommend using World Nomads' travel insurance.
+World Nomads offers travel insurance for independent travelers and intrepid families.

 VisaFor this Bishkek to Ashgabat tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
 We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.